khushburajak/accessibility-usability-web/README.md

 # Ministry of Finance, Nepal

 This is the demo website of the Ministry of Finance, Government of Nepal.
-Devloped by Wisdom Technologies Pvt.
-Ltd. for the clear picture of role played by accebility in development, and deployment of the website for the mass.
+Devloped for the clear picture of role played by accebility in development, and deployment of the website for the mass.

 ## Accessibility